creativecommons/quantifying/README.md

 [`CODE_OF_CONDUCT.md`](CODE_OF_CONDUCT.md):
 > The Creative Commons team is committed to fostering a welcoming community.
-> This project and all other Creative Commons open-source projects are governed
+> This project and all other Creative Commons open source projects are governed
 > by our [Code of Conduct][code_of_conduct].
 Please report unacceptable
 > behavior to [conduct@creativecommons.org](mailto:conduct@creativecommons.org)
 > per our [reporting guidelines][reporting_guide].